vardhan1228/devops-project/README.md

 ##  these all files consist of ec2 creation and cloneing the public git hub repo and deploying the appliaction through privisioners
 -- if you want yo change the instance tpye chage it on ## variable.tf ## file
 ## one more main procress is we need to generate the keys in local for connection ec2 by unsing provisioners
+## if you have alredy priavte key in your local just passs the priavte key path in provisoner connection block
+-- change the key name according your environment
 ```sh
 ssh-keygen -t rsa
 ```
 -- by unsing above commnd generate keys in cmd
 ## after that change the public key and peiavte key path in ec2.tf file
 ## one more main thing you nedd to pass your cloud credantiels in terraform working dircictroy by using aws configure
+## if your keys alredy configured just ignore aews configure
 ```sh
 aws configure
 ```